-Today’s sales leaders overwhelmingly name sales engagement – that is, interactions between sales reps and buyers or prospective buyers – as their top priority.
+Sales engagement, interactions between sales reps and buyers or customers, is overwhelmingly named by sales leaders as their top priority.
 They are focused on the quality and volume of sales reps’ engagement with buyers as they look to drive higher conversion rates and larger average deal sizes.
 Sales engagement is such a high priority that 90% of sales leaders plan to invest in technologies and methodologies to help their sellers engage effectively with prospects and customers.

 Over the last few years, technology vendors have responded to this interest by creating applications that enable sellers to deliver high-quality sales engagement at scale.
 Until now, a handful of startups have played an outsized role in developing innovative products and driving adoption, primarily with early adopter sales organizations.
 In fact, sales engagement technology has become table stakes for sales teams in the technology industry.

 At TOPO, we believe that sales engagement is having its breakout moment right now as evidenced by three market dynamics:

 - Sales engagement technology is spreading from sales development to the entire sales organization.

 - More traditional sales organizations (not just early adopters) are evaluating and purchasing technology to support their sales engagement efforts.